-How to get the best deal on your flights
+Seven simple tips to get the best deal on your flights

-Timing is key
+1. Timing is key

 Flights go on sale throughout the year but knowing when to look for them can help you to bag a bargain.

-Low-cost airlines such as easyJet and Ryanair tend to start selling flights for the following summer at the end of the current summer holiday period, and flights with scheduled airlines such as British Airways usually go on sale 11 months before the flight departure date.
+Low-cost airlines such as easyJet and Ryanair tend to start selling flights for the following summer at the end of the current summer holiday period (or flights for the following winter towards the end of the current winter season), and flights with scheduled airlines such as British Airways usually go on sale 11 months before the flight departure date.

-Charter flights to big holiday destinations (sold by tour operators), however, tend to be discounted at the last minute as seats need to be filled.
+Charter flights are sometimes discounted at the last minute, though, as seats need to be filled.
 So, if you can be flexible and don’t mind making all of your travel plans just before you go, this could be a cheap option.

-Consider all of the options
+2. Consider all of the options

 However, make sure that the discount on the flight doesn’t end up being wiped out by the price of petrol or public transport to get to and from your departure airport.
 Similarly, check where your arrival airport actually is and how far it is from where you want to stay.
 The best fares may be to an out-of-town airport that is miles away from your hotel.

 Another tactic to find low fares is to travel outside of school holidays, at anti-social times or mid-week as, with reduced demand, flight prices tend to be lower.
-If you can, be flexible with your dates and look at a few different departure and arrival dates to find the best deals.
+Wherever possible, avoid travelling at weekends to find the best fares.

-Price-comparison sites such as TravelSupermarket are a great place to do this and will save you time and money.
-TravelSupermarket’s flight search compares prices from traditional tour operators such as Thomson and Thomas Cook as well as online travel companies such as lastminute.com and Expedia, so you will quickly see who is offering the best deal for you.
+Price-comparison sites such as TravelSupermarket are a great place to do this and will save you time and money by comparing prices from traditional tour operators such as Thomson and Thomas Cook as well as online travel agents such as lastminute.com and Expedia, so you will quickly see who is offering the best deal for you.

-Don’t get caught out paying for extras
+5. Don’t get caught out paying for extras

 Extras such as charges for checked-in bags, prices to reserve seats and meal costs can all add up, so only buy what you need.
-If you are going on a city break or short trip, avoid paying to check in your bags and instead carry hand luggage only.
-Not only will this save you money – up to £80 on a return flight – it will allow you to stroll out of the airport while other passengers are waiting next to the luggage carousel.
+If you are going on a city break or short trip, consider whether you can get away with hand luggage only.
+Not only will this save you money, it will allow you to stroll out of the airport while other passengers are waiting next to the luggage carousel.

 And, don’t forget about food.
 If a meal isn’t included in your flight price, take a packed lunch instead of buying snacks on board and save your spending money for meals out when you have reached your destination.

-Find out about the cheapest deals first
+7. Find out about the cheapest deals first